LAST UPDATED April 12, 2021

 APPENDIX FOR IOT SERVICES

-This Appendix is added to the Twilio Terms of Service at https://www.twilio.com/legal/tos or Master Services Agreement or other similar agreement entered between Twilio and Customer (the “Agreement”), and this Appendix is subject in all respects to the terms of the Agreement.
+This Appendix for IoT Services (“Appendix”) hereby supplements the ToS, Master Sales Agreement, or other similar agreement entered between Twilio and Customer (“Agreement”), and this Appendix is subject in all respects to the terms of the Agreement.
 As context allows, references in the Agreement to the term “Services” will be deemed to include the “IoT Services” hereunder.
-If anything in this Appendix is in addition to or conflicts with the terms of the Agreement, then the terms of this Appendix shall control to the extent of such supplementation or conflict.
+If anything in this Appendix is in addition to or conflicts with the terms of the Agreement, then the terms of this Appendix shall control to the extent of such supplementation or conflict with respect to the IoT Services (as defined below).

 All capitalized terms that are not defined in this Appendix have the meaning given in the Agreement.